gnituy18/resume/README.md

 **Fullstack Engineer** | **Website Services** | Sep 2021 - Dec 2022
 - Led the development of the blog system for Website Services, handling both frontend and backend responsibilities.
 - Collaborated with team members to transition our tech stack towards a micro frontend architecture.
+- Led the implementation of a file upload feature using AWS S3 and ClamAV.
+- Independently conceptualized and constructed a new AJAX server from scratch.
 - Designed and implemented a reverse proxy to facilitate communication between the micro frontend and the AJAX server.
-- Independently conceptualized and constructed a new AJAX server from scratch.

-**Tech Stack**: PHP, JavaScript, TypeScript, NodeJS, MySQL
+**Tech Stack**: Java, PHP, JavaScript, TypeScript, NodeJS, MySQL, AWS S3, AWS Lambda, Docker

 ### [17live](https://about.17.live/)
 **Backend Engineer** | Campaign System | Dec 2019 - Aug 2021